 An arteriogram, or angiography, is a viable alternative in cases where larger blood arteries are thought to be implicated or where a biopsy would be risky.
 The target blood vessels are dyed during this operation, and the alterations are then seen under an x-ray viewer.

 Although smooth channel narrowing, dilation, or a "beaded" appearance are all signs of vasculitis, it is still important to separate these symptoms from cholesterol plaques in the veins, especially in elderly individuals.
 A magnetic resonance (MRI) or magnetic resonance angiography (MRA) may show changes indicative of vasculitis, especially in the brain.
-However, despite being less strenuous on the patient, these tests are less precise than the usual arteriogram in identifying blood vessel abnormaliti
+However, despite being less strenuous on the patient, these tests are less precise than the usual arteriogram in identifying blood vessel abnormality.

 The myriad disorders that fall under the umbrella term of vasculitis are as diverse as the appropriate treatment for vasculitis.
 The rarity of many of these ailments makes it challenging to locate thorough research with sound design.
 In order to treat many of these conditions, the practitioner is left to rely on a combination of the finest knowledge available, his or her own experience, and judgement.